LakeMaps/pi/README.md

 1. Build the image inside the VM
 2. Flash the image onto a SD card from the host machine
+3. Run `sudo raspi-config --expand-rootfs` on the Pi

 Build the image
 ---------------